habom2310/Ebook-making-using-Web-scrapping/README.md

 ## _Make your own favourite ebooks.
 Why not?_

 ![Alt text](https://github.com/habom2310/Ebook-making-using-Web-scrapping/blob/master/result.PNG)

 _It looks ordinary, but it works_

 # Abstract
 - I am a book worm.
 I read a lot of novels but sometimes, I only can read in websites, e.g truyenfull.vn, tangthuvien.vn.
-Reading in the website can be corrupted sometimes due to unstable internet (which is happened so often) and it hurts my eyes when I look into the screen for so long.
+Reading in the website can be corrupted sometimes due to unstable internet (which happens quite often) and it hurts my eyes when I look into the screen for so long.
 Therefore I bought a Kindle.
 The only problem is ebooks.
 That's why I make this application (basically, every idea is based on your truly demand).

 # Method
 1. Scrape every chapter of the novel from the website.